tetsuo/tetsuo.github.io/articles/flixbox.md

 The main pipeline will short-circuit with an [`AppError`](https://github.com/onur1/flixbox/blob/0.0.7/src/server/Error.ts) if any of the inner pipelines fails for some reason, and exit without writing a response.

-Let's see the `GET` (essentially `method`) middleware which is the initial middleware used in the example above.
+Let's see the definition of `GET` (essentially `method`) middleware which is the initial middleware used in the example above.

 [`middleware/Method.ts`](https://github.com/onur1/flixbox/blob/0.0.7/src/server/middleware/Method.ts)